RamiMusharrafieh/AbXenoFT/README.md

 A fully human antibody cannot be administered in animal models without immunogenicity concerns.
 For instance, introduction of a fully human antibody in an inbred mouse or outbread rhesus macaque may be seen as a foreign protein to the host.
 This may result in the animal raising anti-drug antibodies or proinflammatory responses against the species-specific framework regions, which may limit or convolute efficacy/safety and translational studies.

 The standard strategy to solve this issue is to engineer a species-matched antibody surrogate.
 However, this is tedious and done manually, resulting in error or relying heavily on sequence conservation for design.
-Therefore, these are fine tuned machine learning models to generate either rhesus macaque or murine antibodies directly from the human sequence.
+AbXenoFT solves this problem by implementing fine tuned machine learning models to generate either rhesus macaque or murine antibodies directly from the human sequence.